Security-Onion-Solutions/securityonion-docs/hunt.rst

 Hunt
 ====

 :ref:`soc` gives you access to our new Hunt interface.
-This interface allows you to hunt through all of the data in Elasticsearch and is highly tuned for stacking, pivoting, data expansion, and data reduction.
+This interface allows you to hunt through all of the data in :ref:`elasticsearch` and is highly tuned for stacking, pivoting, data expansion, and data reduction.

 .. image:: https://user-images.githubusercontent.com/1659467/95373696-56957f80-08ab-11eb-9ccd-4b8632bd7470.png
   :target: https://user-images.githubusercontent.com/1659467/95373696-56957f80-08ab-11eb-9ccd-4b8632bd7470.png